TIRAMISU – Keto, Low Carb, Gluten Free

 Bake for 15 - 20 minutes. (* See the Recipe Notes below.)

 Let cool completely.
 (They are a bit brittle and hard to handle when warm.)

 In a large bowl, beat the heavy cream and stevia until stiff peaks form.
 Transfer to the fridge.

 In a separate bowl, cream the cream cheese.
 Add the mascarpone and stir well to combine.
 Add the vanilla and stir well.

 Fold in the whipped heavy cream into the cream cheese mixture in 2 - 3 parts.

 In a small bowl, mix well the coffee, rum and liquid stevia.

 Arrange half (12 pieces) of the cookies into the bottom of an 8 inch (20 cm) square dish.
 Spoon half of the coffee syrup all over them.
 Then, spread half of the filling over the cookies into an even layer. (* Optional: If you want to decorate the top later, reserve some of the filling mixture before spreading it.)

-Arrange the remaining cookies over the filling and spoon half of the remaining coffee syrup over them.
+Arrange the remaining cookies over the filling and spoon the remaining coffee syrup over them.
 Spread the remaining filling over the cookies into an even layer.

 (Optional: Place the reserved filling mixture into a piping bag and pipe over the tiramisu as you like.)